Frabjous Days: The Secret World of Godley & Creme 1967–1969: Background and recording

-Lol Creme and Kevin Godley, who grew up in the same neighbourhood in Prestwich, performed together in a local band called the Sabres in the early 1960s.
+Lol Creme and Kevin Godley, who grew up in the same neighbourhood in Prestwich.
+In the early 1960s Godley played drums in a local band, The Sabres, which later became The Magic Lanterns).
 Godley shortly after joined the Mockingbirds, a band led by Graham Gouldman which released a number of singles on Columbia, Decca, and Immediate.
 During and shortly after their college years—in which Godley attended Stoke-on-Trent College of Art and Creme attended the Birmingham School of Art, both with majors in graphic design—the two kept close contact and wrote and performed songs and collaborated on visual art and student film projects, designing standees for films in the commercial art world together to earn money in the meantime.

 One of the duo's musical treatments for film inspired Gouldman to write the song "Pamela, Pamela" for Wayne Fontana, with whom they were members of the Mindbenders.
 "Pamela, Pamela" became a hit in late 1966, which persuaded the trio to pursue music full time as Creme and Godley's studies came to a close.
 Two songs were recorded at Olympic Studios in 1967, "It's the Best Seaside in the World" and "Bull in a China Shop"; however, they were unable to convince a record label to sign on the trio with these songs, and these recordings were shelved and subsequently lost.
 They tried again the following year, this time under the auspices of the Mindbenders's manager Jim O'Farrell.
 Godley, Creme, and Gouldman recorded "Seeing Things Green" and "Easy Life", which were released as the A- and B-sides of a single in early 1968 on CBS (the UK arm of Columbia Records), billed under the tentative group name the Yellow Bellow Room Boom—due to the trio's inability to commit to a record label contract on account of Creme and Godley's still-ongoing studies.
 The single failed to perform in the charts, but it netted Godley and Creme a song publishing deal with Beacon Music for two songs.
 The two wrote, and shortly after recorded with Gouldman, "One and One Make Love" and "Over and Above My Head".
 Although projected to be the A- and B-sides of the tentative group's follow-up single, they never materialised until the release of Frabjous Days.